 Fortunately, more and more people are fighting to keep these dogs off the track and out of abusive situations.
 During the 2018 US Midterms, Florida citizens voted to ban dog racing, and racktracks are required to put their runs to a halt by December 31, 2020.

-Please be warned that this article contains images of abuse, and descriptions of cruelty to greyhounds.
+Please be warned that this article contains descriptions of cruelty to greyhounds.
 But if it's hard to take in, just imagine how much harder it is for the dogs themselves.

 Even if a dog is not abused off the track, some of the biggest dangers happen on the track.
 Greyhound racing is inherently dangerous for the animal, based on how the sport is set up.
 All the dogs race without lanes and in difficult conditions including mud, rain and extreme heat.
 They can be electrocuted if they try to bite some of the track equipment.
 With all this happening, not just a few, but hundreds of dogs suffer injuries and even death in front of spectators each year.
 In the United States, between 2008 and 2015, more than 3,000 dogs suffered injuries such as broken legs, crushed skulls, broken spines, paralysis, and even electrocution.